CLADOENDESIS OF EPHEMEROPTERA

 Tergalii are transferred to ventral side because the paired longitudinal ridges bearing setae [see Behningia/fg1 (1)] at least on abdominal segments IIIVII are strongly expanded laterally covering tergalii from above (in Dolania such distinct lateral projections are present on abdominal segments III-VII, in Behningia/fg3 on segments IIIIX).

-Labium is diminished, glossae and paraglossae are strongly shortened, labial palp [3-segmented see Plesiomorphies of Behningia/fg1] is strongly enlarged; flexor of 2nd segment (situated in 1st segment) is strongly thickened, fan-form, proximally attached not only to base of 1st segment, but also to its inner side.
+Labium is diminished, glossae and paraglossae are markedly shortened, labial palp [3-segmented see Plesiomorphies of Behningia/fg1] is greatly enlarged; flexor of 2nd segment (situated in 1st segment) is greatly thickened, fan-form, proximally attached not only to base of 1st segment, but also to its inner side.

 (3) Cubital field of fore wing [see Anteritorna (1)] includes a strong convex vein ("CuA2") arising from CuA to basitornal margin and looking as a branch of CuA; one or several intercalaries [see Behningia/fg1 (6)] are situated between "CuA2" and the distal part of CuA (Edmunds & Traver 1959: Fig.24,31).
 The same in some other short-living mayflies Geminovenata and certain Anagenesia/g1 (see Index of characters [2.2.51]).